glorborg/trademonkey-docs/docs-site/docs/02-core-workflows/threads.md

 ## Purpose

+Threads are the behavior timeline for a single trade.

-Threads show the full chronological story of a single trade — from planning and entry, through execution, to post-trade reflection.
-They are designed to help you understand what actually happened inside one trade, including how your psychology evolved over time.
+They show the chronological record of what actually occurred — from trade creation and entry state, through execution and rule checks, to exit and post-trade reflection.

+If Behavioral Recap is the condensed replay, Threads are the raw dashcam footage.

 ## What Threads Show

-Each thread is a timeline of events for one trade, typically including:
+Each thread is a timestamped sequence of events tied to one trade.
+Events are displayed in the order they occurred and preserved as a factual record.

-- **Entry events**
+## Entry Events

+Trade creation (symbol, side, account)

-  - Symbol, side, entry price, size, account
+Entry price, size, and time

-  - Entry emotions and conviction
+Entry emotional state and conviction (1–10)

-  - Entry plan adherence
+Entry plan adherence

-  - Entry notes and screenshots
+Entry notes and screenshots (if added)

-- **Mid-trade events**
+This captures what you saw and felt at the moment of commitment.

+## Mid-Trade Events

-  - Notes you add while the trade is open
+Notes or reflections added while the trade is open

-  - Rule checks and violations from your rules engine
+Rule evaluations and violations as they occur

-  - Additional screenshots and observations
+Additional screenshots or observations

-  - Signs of psychological shifts (e.g., doubt, FOMO, frustration)
+Visible psychological shifts (e.g., doubt, hesitation, FOMO, frustration)

-- **Exit events**
+These events show how execution and psychology evolved while the trade was live.

+## Exit Events

-  - Exit time, price, and P&L
+Exit time, price, and realized P&L

-  - Exit emotions and conviction
+Exit emotional state and conviction

-  - Exit plan adherence (did you follow your plan?)
+Exit plan adherence

-  - Exit notes and screenshots
+Exit notes and screenshots

-- **Post-trade events**
+This marks how and why the trade was closed, not just the outcome.

+## Post-Trade Events

-  - Reflections added minutes, hours, or days later
+Reflections added minutes, hours, or days later

-  - Optional AI-generated summaries and deeper analyses
+Optional AI-generated summaries or analyses (when you choose to run them)

-**Threads vs Execution Recap**
+Post-trade entries are clearly timestamped so you can distinguish in-the-moment behavior from later interpretation.

+## Threads vs Behavioral Recap

+Behavioral Recap
-- **Execution Recap**: Multi-trade feed for scanning patterns across many trades.
+A summarized, single-page replay designed for scanning and comparison across trades.

+Threads
-- **Threads**: Deep narrative for one trade to see exactly how it unfolded.
+The full event-by-event timeline for one trade, showing exactly how it unfolded over time.

+Use Recap to spot drift.
+Use Threads to understand it.

 ## How to Use Threads

-1. **Open a thread**
-   - From your trade list, Execution Recap, or Trade Recap, open a specific trade and switch to its thread view.

-2. **Read the timeline top to bottom**
-   - Start from the first entry event and scroll down through each moment in order.
-   - Pay attention to timestamps to see when key decisions and shifts happened.

-3. **Check the entry**
-   - Confirm the setup: entry price, SL/TP, conviction, emotions, and whether you followed your plan.
-   - Review any entry screenshot and notes to see what you saw and why you pulled the trigger.

-4. **Review mid-trade behavior**
-   - Read mid-trade notes to see how your thinking changed while the trade was open.
-   - Look at any rule violations in context (what was happening when you broke a rule).
-   - Use screenshots to compare the chart at different points in the trade.

-5. **Understand the exit**
-   - Check why you closed: hit stop, hit target, breakeven, or discretionary exit.
-   - Compare planned vs actual exit levels and plan adherence.
-   - Review exit emotions and conviction to see if confidence held or collapsed.

-6. **Add post-trade reflections**
-   - After the trade, add a reflection capturing lessons learned and patterns you notice.
-   - You can add more reflections later during end-of-day or weekly review.

-7. **Optionally use AI analysis**
-   - For important trades (big wins/losses, emotional trades, rule violations), run an AI summary or deep-dive.
-   - AI will use the full thread (events, emotions, notes, screenshots) to surface patterns and behavioral signals.
-   - AI usage may be subject to limits based on your subscription level; see the pricing page for details.

-8. **Use threads in your review routines**
-   - **End of day**: Open threads for today's most important trades and skim through their stories.
-   - **End of week**: Use Execution Recap to find outliers and then read those trades' threads in detail.
-   - **Pre-session**: Revisit the thread for your last trade (especially a big loss or emotional trade) before you start trading again.

-## When Threads Are Most Useful

-- Reviewing your biggest win or loss of the day or week
-- Investigating a specific rule violation and what led to it
-- Understanding why conviction collapsed or emotions spiked on a trade
-- Preparing questions for deeper analysis or AI Deep Dive
-- Building more accurate self-awareness about your execution habits
+Open a thread

+From Trades or Behavioral Recap, open a trade and switch to the Thread tab.

+Read the timeline top to bottom

+Threads are chronological by design.

+Scroll through the events in order and pay attention to timestamps to see:

+When decisions were made

+When emotions or conviction shifted

+When rules were evaluated or violated

+Review the entry context

+Confirm entry price, SL/TP, emotions, conviction, and plan adherence

+Review entry screenshots and notes to see what you acted on

+Observe mid-trade behavior

+Read notes added while the trade was open

+View rule violations in the exact context they occurred

+Compare screenshots across different moments in the trade

+This is often where behavioral drift becomes visible.

+Understand the exit

+Identify whether the exit was planned or discretionary

+Compare planned vs actual exit levels

+Review exit emotions and conviction to see whether confidence held or collapsed

+Add post-trade reflections

+You can append reflections after the trade to capture:

+Lessons learned

+Behavioral patterns you notice

+What you would want to recognize earlier next time

+Later reflections never overwrite earlier events — they sit alongside them.

+Optionally analyze the full thread with AI

+For important trades (large wins/losses, emotional trades, rule violations), you can analyze the entire trade thread.

+When used:

+AI scans the full event timeline, emotions, conviction, notes, and rule outcomes

+It surfaces behavioral patterns and execution signals

+AI usage is optional and subject to limits based on your plan

+When Threads Are Most Useful

+Investigating a specific rule violation

+Understanding why conviction collapsed mid-trade

+Reviewing emotionally charged trades

+Preparing for deeper analysis or AI Deep Dive

+Building accurate self-awareness about execution habits

 ## Important Notes

-- Threads are **chronological and append-focused**: events are timestamped so you can see the real sequence.
-Notes, reflections, and screenshots can be updated; core event timing and rule logs are preserved for accuracy.
-- Threads are **private to you**.
-Any future accountability or sharing features would be strictly opt-in and under your control.
+Threads are append-focused and chronological.
+Events are timestamped and preserved to maintain an accurate sequence.

+Threads document behavior — they do not prescribe action.
+Once behavioral drift is visible, correction becomes possible.

-- The quality of a thread depends on what you log.
-Emotions, conviction, notes, and screenshots make the narrative far more useful than bare P&L.
+Thread quality depends on what you log.
+Emotions, conviction, notes, and screenshots make the timeline far more informative than P&L alone.

+Threads are private by default.
+Any future sharing or accountability features will be strictly opt-in.

+Threads complement, not replace, other views.
-- Threads do **not** replace multi-trade views.
-Use Execution Recap, analytics, and psychology dashboards to see patterns across trades, then use threads to understand individual trades in depth.
+Use analytics and dashboards for patterns across trades; use Threads to understand individual trades in depth.
-- Core journaling, rules, and analytics continue to work even if you choose not to use AI features.

 ## Support

-If you have questions about Threads or something doesn't look right, contact **hello@trademonkey.app**.
+If something in a thread looks incorrect or you have questions, contact
+hello@trademonkey.app
+.